Jack112-create/Dev-Adventures/README.md

 **User stories related to this feature:**

 * As a user, I want to be able to view my stats throughout the game.
+* As a user, I want a score system that is tracked as I progress through each challenge.

 #### Game Over Screen